 Print the newspaper in color and cut out the pages.
 Fold the pages in half and then half again.

 Use some twine to tie the newspapers together and create a small bundle.
 Depending on the twine thickness you have on hand, you may want to split it into separate strands so it isn’t too bulky.

 Tiny scroll with a wax seal

 The scrolls are made in much the same way as the newspaper bundle.
-Print and cut them out but instead of folding the printouts, roll the scrolls up.
+Print and cut them out, but roll the scrolls up instead of folding the printouts.

 To give the scrolls a slightly burnt, well-worn look, you can use a brown pastel to color the edges.

 Tie a piece of twine around the scroll and trim away any excess.

 For the wax seal, put a tiny dollop of old nail polish on the knot.

 Wait for the nail polish to dry completely before adding the scrolls to the pixie den.